imshreyshah/Fashion-Intelligence-System/README.md

 The solution should be scalable
 ○ The solution should be replicable to include different websites ○ The solution should be replicable across multiple product categories

+Backend folder has complete code related to google trend extaction and forecasting. blog_score has complete code related to blog extraction and blog scores. dataset folder has all the preprocessing files. final-wesite is for the website.

+For more refer to the Documentation.